vi66r/Shuttle/README.md

 Shuttle is a nano-library designed to act mostly as syntactic sugar for certain concurrency features within Swift.

-Namely, it takes `Combine` and adapts it's concepts of publishers into "Events" for the sake of readability and just overall speed.
+Namely, it takes `Combine` and adapts it's concepts of publishers into "Events" for the sake of readability and quality of life.
 It also introduces a series of typealiases that represent generic closures, allowing you to more easily treat functions as a type, and pass them around with relative freedom.

 The following is a series of examples on how you might leverage the contents of this library.